 As discussed under "Requirements for Accounts" in Item 7 of this brochure, Federated Investment Counseling requires clients to enter into an investment management agreement with us.
 Our investment management agreements contain grants of authority from our clients that allow us to manage client assets and, in certain cases, we may request clients to execute and deliver a separate, stand-alone power of attorney.
 Managed Account clients may not enter into an investment management agreement directly with us.
-In that case, Managed Account clients will enter into investment managed Account Program.
+In that case, Managed Account clients will enter into investment management and/or other agreements with the Sponsors, Platform Providers or Overlay Managers for the Managed Account Program.
 We also may request clients to provide proof of authority, directed trading letters, qualified purchaser or accredited investor letters/certifications, or other information to allow us to manage client assets.
 (Please refer to "Requirements for Accounts" in Item 7 of this brochure for further information.)